se-edu/learningresources/contents/javascript/Javascript-framework-Redux.md

 The current state, and an action is passed into a **reducer**, a function which returns the next state of the application

-In a real-world application, instead of a single reducer which can get complex, we can have multiple, simpler reducers, and combine them into one reducer.
+In a real-world applications with large and complex application state, having a single reducer to manage multiple parts of the state may get confusing and complicated.
+We can have multiple, simpler reducers instead, and combine them into one reducer.

 For example, we have two simpler reducers.